 So what should you look for when buying an inflatable pontoon?

-This can pertain to two different things - the weight capacity and the user capacity.
+This can pertain to two different things - the pontoon's weight capacity and the user capacity.
 If you’re often on your own, then a one man pontoon boat should work just fine.
 But for boaters who like to bring along a friend, then it might be necessary to check out pontoon boats that can carry as many as two people at a time.

 While most inflatable pontoons are propelled by the use of oars, some pontoons incorporate a motor mount that lets you install a motor for easier propulsion.
 Consider whether or not you need that kind of power, or if oars are good enough to get you where you need to go.
 For boaters that like to traverse more difficult waters like vigorous rivers, then a motor might be a necessary add-on.